imagekitio/docs-keep-a-changelog/api-reference/media-api/remove-aitags-bulk.md

 ### Response structure and status code

-In case of error, you will get an [error code](../api-introduction/#error-codes) along with the error message.
+In case of an error, you will get an [error code](../api-introduction/#error-codes) along with the error message.
 On success, you will receive a `200` status code with an array of successfully updated `fileIds`.

 ### Examples